TasoOneAsia/t-notify/docs/usage.md

 **Persistent** - *Send a notification that is persistent*

+**Icon** - *Send a notification with a font-awesome supported icon*

 ## Triggering Notifications
-> In versions of T-Notify below v1.3.0, Client-Side exports were triggered a little bit differently.
+> In versions of T-Notify below v1.3.0, Client-Side exports were triggered a little differently.
 See the [deprecated](/deprecated) methods for more details.

 You can trigger notifications from both the Client-Side or the Server-Side.
 The object passed on either side has the exact same properties but an `export` is used on the Client-Side and a `TriggerClientEvent` is used on the Server-Side.